When will unemployment end? These federal pandemic benefits expire this week

 Millions of Americans have relied on expanded federal unemployment and additional pandemic-related benefits since last year.
 But as of Sunday, September 5, many of those federal benefits will come to an end.
-And unfortunately, one of the benefits ending is the $300 per week in extra unemployment benefits so many who experienced job losses during the pandemic have relied upon.
+And unfortunately, one of the benefits ending is the $300 per week in extra unemployment benefits that so many who experienced job losses during the pandemic have relied upon.

-According to the New York Department of Labour, these will be all the federal benefits programs that come to an end on September 5, 2021:
+According to the New York Department of Labor, these federal benefits programs will come to an end on September 5, 2021:

 - The $300 Federal Pandemic Unemployment Compensation (FPUC): this is the program that gives the unemployed an extra $300 per week.